apetenchea/cdroot/source/_posts/sivananda-yoga-teachers-training-course.md

 8:00 - 9:00 personal training (suspended training)
 With yoga, you do a lot of pushing exercises, but not so many pulling ones, and on Wednesdays I try to balance that out.
 It's also a great way to build strength in your core and back muscles.
 Pull-ups are the main part of this workout.
-The progress is generally slow, but steady, and you have to keep doing it regularly maintain the results.
+The progress is generally slow, but steady, and you have to keep doing it regularly to maintain the results.

 **Thursday**
 18:30 - 19:30 fitness class (Power Strength - full body workout)